 The full Quorum Court meets on the second Monday each month to conduct county business and review ordinances and resolutions for passage.
-Quorum Court committees meet on scheduled Mondays to prepare business for vote by the full court.
+The Quorum Court committees meet on scheduled Mondays to prepare the business for a vote by the full court.

 Agendas & Minutes

 Agendas are available prior to the meetings.
 Minutes are available following approval.

 The Quorum Court is the legislative body of county government.
 A member of the Quorum Court is called Justice of the Peace, or “JP,” and is elected for two-year terms.
 The Garland County Quorum Court is made up of 13 Justices representing each of 13 geographic districts in Garland County.
 In the event of a vacancy the Governor fills the vacancy by appointment, and the appointee serves until the next general election.
 The county judge is the presiding officer over the Quorum Court without a vote, but with the power of veto.

 The Quorum Court exercises local legislative authority for the affairs of the county.
 These include:

 - Create, revise or abandon any elected office

 - Fill vacancies in elected county offices

 - Fix the number and compensation of county employees